tensorflow/tfjs/BAZEL_MIGRATION.md

 This BUILD file will handle package-wide rules like bundling for npm.

 ### Create another `BUILD.bazel` file in `src`
-This BUILD file will compile the source files of the package using `ts_library`.
+This BUILD file will compile the source files of the package using `ts_library` and may also define test bundles.

 ### Compile the package with `ts_library`
 In the `src` BUILD.bazel file, we use `ts_library` to compile the package's typescript files.  [ts_library](https://bazelbuild.github.io/rules_nodejs/TypeScript.html#ts_library) is a rule provided by rules_nodejs.
 We wrap `ts_library` in a macro that sets some project-specific settings.